Table of Contents

 Difference Between Data Sovereignty, Data Localization, Data Residency

-Terms Definition Key Requirement Example
+| Terms | Definition | Key Requirement | Example |

-Data Localization Requires that data must be stored or processed within a specific country’s borders.
-Data cannot be transferred or stored outside the country.
-Russia requires that citizens’ data be stored within Russia.
+| Data Localization | Requires that data must be stored or processed within a specific country’s borders. | Data cannot be transferred or stored outside the country. | Russia requires that citizens’ data be stored within Russia. |

-Data Residency Refers to the physical location of data storage, without a legal mandate.
-Organizations can choose where to store data, as long as regulations are followed.
-A U.S. company stores EU customer data in Germany to comply with regulations.
+| Data Residency | Refers to where data is physically stored, without necessarily having a legal requirement. | Organizations can choose where to store data, as long as regulations are followed. | A U.S. company stores EU customer data in Germany to comply with regulations. |

-Data Sovereignty Concerns the legal authority over data, regardless of where it is stored.
-The country of origin has authority over the data, even if stored elsewhere.
-A company in France must comply with GDPR, even if its data is stored in the U.S.
+| Data Sovereignty | Focuses on which country’s laws govern the data, regardless of where it is stored. | The country of origin has authority over the data, even if stored elsewhere. | A company in France must comply with GDPR, even if its data is stored in the U.S. |

 Why Is Data Sovereignty Important?

-1. Strengthening National Privacy Protection
+1. Strengthening Privacy Protection

 2. Supporting Legal and Regulatory Compliance